merouanebenboucherit-cmd/phntm/README.md

 ## License

-MIT.
-Sell it, fork it, build on it — keep the crediting line.
+MIT.  fork it, build on it — keep the crediting line.